Torotoro viewing point

-How To Visit Torotoro National Park From Cochabamba
+A 4-Step Guide To Visit Torotoro National Park in Bolivia

 The famous dinosaur graveyard in Bolivia, Torotoro National Park is an excellent getaway for geeks, nature lovers and those who want to get off the tourist trail.
 Everything you need to know about how to visit Torotoro National Park can be found here in our guide.